-Alan Clifton (Chairman)
+Alan Clifton (Chairman) Wilfred Woo Chris Russell

-Wilfred Woo

-Chris Russell

-Date of Appointment 23 May 2006 27 February 2012 12 September 2012
+23 May 2006 27 February 2012 12 September 2012

 Appointments to the Audit Committee will be for a period of up to three years, which is extendable, depending upon members continuing to be independent.
-Alan Clifton has been a member of the Audit Committee for 10 years.
-However, the Board and Audit Committee have satisfied themselves that Alan Clifton continues to remain independent and so have resolved to extend his appointment to the Audit Committee for a further two years.
+Alan Clifton has been a member of the Audit Committee for 12 years.
+However, the Board and Audit Committee have satisfied themselves that Alan Clifton continues to remain independent and so have previously resolved to extend his appointment to the Audit Committee for a further year.